Skip to main content

 The Ring Solar path lights are far and away the most durable, feature-rich lights that we tested.
 They’re made of the sturdiest plastic, and they were also brighter than all of the other lights—combined.

-These motion sensor solar lights only activate when you need them to, so they’re less distracting and have a far longer battery life.
+These solar lights with motion sensors only activate when you need them to, so they’re less distracting and have a far longer battery life.
 One set stayed in my dark basement for three weeks—well after testing completed—and continued to turn on whenever I entered.

 Then there’s the Ring lights’ ability to connect with your smartphone, Ring doorbell, and Alexa-enabled devices.
 Through the Ring app, you can turn the lights on and off, network them together, adjust the brightness, and tweak the motion sensitivity.